hasura/3factor/README.md

 ## Event-driven: Make your backend resilient

-Remove workflow and orchestration state from your backend APIs and persist them into events:
+Remove workflow and orchestration state from your backend APIs and persist them into events.
+Your event system should have 2 properties:

-- Changes to the backend datastore, via GraphQL mutations or otherwise should atomically emit events.
+- Atomic: Changes to the backend datastore, via GraphQL mutations or otherwise should atomically emit events so that there is a guarantee that events are always created.
-- Events should be delivered reliably.
+- Reliable: Events once emitted should be delivered atleast once

+##### Example:
-Example: Instead of writing an “place order” API endpoint that orchestrates upstream microservices by making API calls to them in a workflow, emit events that capture the state machine.
+Instead of writing an “place order” API endpoint that orchestrates upstream microservices by making API calls to them in a workflow, emit events that capture the state machine.
 Your event system should deliver the events reliably to other microservices.
 This makes your application resilient to